The number 1 race track in the world

 The Belgium Grand Prix, up next, provides a welcome return to one of the most historic and majestic circuits on the tour.
 Just confirmed as having it’s place secured in F1′s calendar until at least 2015, Spa provides drivers, spectators and tv viewers with an absolute spectacle, both in terms of racing and scenery.
 Unlike many circuits of the modern ‘Tilke’ era, this one isn’t clinical, it isn’t set in miles and miles of deserted, flat or baron wasteland and it isn’t the ‘standard’ 5km long compact track designed to be visible at every point from a stadium style grandstand.

-I first remember going to Spa many, many years ago for a sports car race and whilst it was certainly just as beautiful a place, the drive through the mountains to get there will always stick with me, it wasn’t actually that different from the norm back then.
+I first remember going to Spa many, many years ago for a sports car race and whilst it was certainly just as beautiful a place, it wasn’t actually that different from the norm back then.
 My early racing memories were formed at tracks like Brands Hatch, Imola, Monza and Le Mans.
 These were places where, without the tv coverage, you only saw the cars for half a lap, before they disappeared off into the trees and you’d keep your fingers crossed that yours would return and be in a decent position when it came back into sight.

 In more recent years Spa’s infrastructure’s been updated, F1 teams now enjoy some of the largest and best facilitated garages of the season, but the place still thrives on its historical importance and it really would be a travesty if it were to succumb to financial struggles and disappear from our yearly schedule.